On sets defining few ordinary solids: Intersection of five quadrics

+With the aid of a computer algebra package, we deduce that the matrix $\mathrm{M}$ has rank at most $10$.
+Therefore, the right-kernel of $\mathrm{M}$ has dimension at least $5$, which corresponds to the quadrics which are zero at the points of $S$.
+If we remove the row corresponding to the point $t_0$, the revised matrix has rank at most $9$, so the right-kernel has dimension at least $6$, which corresponds to the quadrics which are zero at the points of $S \setminus \{t_0\}$. \end{proof}

 Notice that the space of quadrics in $\mathbb{P}^4({\mathbb R})$ has dimension ${6 \choose 2} = 15$ and that, in a generic situation, each point we force our quadrics to contain should impose a linearly independent condition on the space of quadrics.
 Thus, in that general situation we would expect the space of quadrics passing through $11$ points to be of dimension $4$ and the space of quadrics passing through $10$ points to be of dimension $5$.
 However, in Lemma \ref{11pts} we proved that there are $6$ linearly independent quadrics passing through the $10$ points used in the proof, and $5$ quadrics through the whole set of $11$ points.
 This constitutes one more dimension than what we would expect in a general situation.\\

-From this first lemma we obtain the variety that we were looking for, the intersection of $5$ linearly independent quadrics.
+From this lemma we obtain the variety that we were looking for, the intersection of $5$ linearly independent quadrics.
 In order to extend this result to the entire $5$-cell grid, we will need a further result, which is closely related to the previous proof.

-\begin{lemma} Let $\{p_0, p_1, q_0, q_1, r_{-1}, r_0, s_{-1}, s_0, t_{-1}, t_1\}$ be $10$ points on $\mathbb{P}^4(\mathbb{R})$ such that $p_i, q_j, r_k, s_{l}, t_m$ are contained in a hyperplane if and only if $i + j + k + l + m = 0$.
+\begin{lemma} Let $\{p_0, p_1, q_0, q_1, r_{-1}, r_0, s_{-1}, s_0, t_{-1}, t_1\}$ be $10$ points on $\mathbb{P}^4(\mathbb{R})$ such that $p_i,$ $q_j$, $r_k$, $s_{l}$, $t_m$ are contained in a hyperplane if and only if $i + j + k + l + m = 0$.
 Then any quadric that contains $9$ of the $10$ points must also contain the tenth one. \end{lemma} \begin{proof} As mentioned above, the expected dimension of the space of quadrics passing through the $10$ points should be $5$, instead of having the $6$ linearly independent quadrics we proved in Lemma \ref{11pts}.

 We want to prove that the space of quadrics through any subset of $9$ points of these $10$ has dimension $6$, as one would expect.
 This will imply that the $6$ linearly independent quadrics passing through any $9$ points are the same as the ones going through the $10$ points, and thus, any quadric going through $9$ points will contain the tenth point of this set.